We are open Monday, Tuesday, Thursday, Saturday for Morning Prayer at 9am and Food Bank 10-12

 Some of the pews and chairs have been taken out of the church during the last few years enabling a nave altar and three shrines to be added.

 The heating of the church has been a recurring problem during the life of the church and all forms have been tried using gas, coke, oil and the up-to-date present system of electric quartz.
+Recent work has made a Gas powered system fit for purpose and we have a nice warm church most of the time.

 All the stained glass in the church is by Mr Camm of Smethwick, near Birmingham.